 They were still beholding each other when Lindsay cleared her throat and interjected, “Well, I’d better get back to the table.”
 She directed her parting words at Delaney.
 “I’ll meet you there.
 Take your time.”

 Delaney’s lips parted slightly and she watched Lindsay walk away, as if unsure whether to follow.
 Not wanting her to, Mike instantly stepped forward.
 “Can I get you a drink?”
-She smelled intoxicating; spicy and sexy, akin to the strapless black dress she wore.
+She smelled intoxicating; spicy and sexy, akin to the strapless dress she wore.

 “No thanks,” she declined, meeting his gaze again.
 “I have a glass of wine at the table.”